Wasserstein projection distance for fairness testing of regression models: Wasserstein projection-based fairness testing for regression models

-In the special case of linear regression and equal mean fairness criterion, we can have a simplified solution for computing the coefficient $\theta$. \begin{corollary} [Special case of~\Cref{thm:limiting}] Suppose $\mathcal{R}(x) = \rho^T x+\sigma$ (i.e., linear regression) and $d(y, \hat{y}) = \hat{y}$ (i.e., equality of expectations), the estimate of $\theta$ (i.e. $\hat{\theta}$ in~\Cref{thm:limiting}) can be simplified as,
+In the special case of linear regression and equal mean fairness criterion, we can have a simplified solution for computing the coefficient $\theta$. \begin{corollary} [Special case of~\Cref{thm:limiting}] Suppose $\mathcal{R}(x) = \rho^T x+\sigma$ (i.e., linear regression) and $d(y, \hat{y}) = \hat{y}$ (i.e., equal mean criterion), the estimate of $\theta$ (i.e. $\hat{\theta}$ in~\Cref{thm:limiting}) can be simplified as,

 \end{corollary} Numerical simulations illustrating~\Cref{cor:special-case-limiting-distribution} can be found in~\Cref{sec:validation-limiting-distribution}.